TechGrounds-Cloud8/cloud8-sasudi90/05_Cloud/week5/AWS-13.md

     -   Azure CDN.
     -   Incapsula.

+## Route 53
+1. Utility: <br>
-- Utility: Amazon Route 53 is a scalable and highly available DNS service that translates human readable website names into the numeric IP address location of the target website host or a private VPC or application endpoint.
+   Amazon Route 53 is a scalable and highly available DNS service that translates human readable website names into the numeric IP address location of the target website host or a private VPC or application endpoint.

      - ROUTE 53 HOSTED ZONES
       A hosted zone is a collection of DNS information.
 These records describe how you want to route traffic for the nominated domain and it’s subdomains.

       A hosted zone has the same name as the primary domain and can be either a public or private hosted zone.

       A public hosted zone describes how you want to route traffic for the domain in the public internet while a private hosted zone defines how you want to route traffic in a private AWS VPC.
-- Replacement in classical setting: regular DNS server
+2. Replacement in classical setting: <br>
+      General DNS concepts (without hosted zones).
+Using a global anycast network of DNS servers around the world, Amazon Route 53 is designed to automatically route your users to the optimal location depending on network conditions.
+As a result, the service offers low query latency for your end users, as well as low update latency for your DNS record management needs.
-- How to combine with other services:
+3. How to combine with other services:
-  - Amazon Route 53 integrates with AWS Identity and Access Management (IAM), a service that lets your organization do the following:

-    -  Create users and groups under your organization's AWS account
-    -  Easily share your AWS account resources among the users in the account
-    -  Assign unique security credentials to each user
-    -  Granularly control user access to services and resources
+  - Amazon Route 53 is designed to work well with other AWS features and offerings.
+You can use Amazon Route 53 to map domain names to your Amazon EC2 instances, Amazon S3 buckets, Amazon CloudFront distributions, and other AWS resources.
+By using the AWS Identity and Access Management (IAM) service with Amazon Route 53, you get fine grained control over who can update your DNS data.
 - Differences with similar services:
-    -   Cloudflare DNS.
-    -   Google Cloud DNS.
-    -   Azure DNS.
-    -   GoDaddy Premium DNS.
-    -   DNSMadeEasy.
-    -   ClouDNS.
-    -   UltraDNS.
-    -   DNSimple.
+    - There are no similar services in AWS for Route 53.
+There are some other providers like GoDaddy or Google for instance.

 # EFS - lab
 Note: ![](../../00_includes/AWS/AWS-13/s3_ebs_efs.png)